-Project Management as a Service, as we highlighted above, represents a shift in mindset to a value based approach with the customer or client at the center of your delivery.
+Project Management as a Service, as we highlighted above, represents a shift in mindset to a value-based approach with the customer or client at the center of your delivery.
 The approach requires you to understand what performance is required in order to achieve customer satisfaction.

 It requires the project management resources to have a clear understanding of how they are tied to the strategic objectives of the organization.
-If the focus is on Project Efficiency, what can I do in my role to remove waste out of these processes for initiation or status reporting.
+If the focus is on Project Efficiency, what can I do in my role to remove waste out of these processes for initiation or status reporting?
 What ways can we use technology to drive improvements in delivery?
 In today’s market and more importantly the future, it will be critical for organizations to focus on prioritizing activity, even project management activity, based on alignment to strategic imperatives and value.

 Being a Project Management Consultancy, this is the core of our competency.
 We at MI-GSO | PCUBED have spent over 25 years working with our clients to develop the people, process and tools necessary, continually investing in what comes next, so that we can help you deliver success.
 Each of our clients is unique in its needs and its challenges.
-That’s why we invested early in identifying scalable on-demand solutions giving you access to qualified resources, so that you could do more.
+That’s why we invested early in identifying scalable on-demand solutions giving you access to qualified resources so that you could do more.
 And that’s why we will continue to invest and innovate in this delivery model for the future.

 Looking to transition to a Managed Service model?
 We can help.
 Yes, there is a standard transition that each client should go through.
 In our next post, we highlight those key steps that one should take in moving to a PMO Managed Service.

-Need help on your projects?
+Need help with your projects?